-What Is an Adoption Plan?
+What Is An Adoption Plan?

 Creating an adoption plan gives you a clear path of action.
 It brings clarity to what you want for you and your child in the future.
 Taking the time to create a plan can ease the stress of the process and prepare you for the difficult questions that could come later on.
-It's important to note that what you initially decide for your adoption plan could change later on and that's ok.
+It’s important to note that what you write out for your adoption plan could change later on and that’s ok.

 Types of Adoption